High Court of Tanzania

 18 November 1976

-Appeal dismissed where appellant had agreed in the Primary Court record to accept cash instead of the bull.
+Appeal dismissed where appellant had consented in the Primary Court to accept money instead of the bull.

 16 November 1976